spectrocloud/librarium/content/docs/06-integrations/00-cloudanix.md

 - Writes below a binary directory.
 - SSH into a container.
-- Modifying shell configuration files.
+- Modifications to shell configuration files.
-- Attempts to read sensitive files, such as user, password, and authentication information.
+- Attempts to read sensitive files that contain credential information.
 - Crypto mining detection.

-The Cloudanix dashboard also provides an interactive interface that displays the mapping of threat events to container, pod, and node workloads, the command that a user invoked, the user who initiated the activity that caused the threat, and more.
+The Cloudanix dashboard also provides an interactive interface that displays the mapping between threat events and associated container, pod, and node workloads.
+Additionally, Cloudanix identifies the user who initiated an activity  identified as a threat and the command that was used, plus much more.

 Users can start Jira workflows and target specific workloads from the Cloudanix Dashboard.